nigelrodrigues15/Image-Replacer/README.md

 ![Screeenshot](https://github.com/nigelrodrigues15/Image-Replacer/blob/master/images/site.PNG)

-This is a regular photography website with an abundance of images that the chrome extension can replace
+This is a regular photography website with an abundance of images that the chrome extension can replace.

 #### The site after the extension was executed

 ![Screeenshot](https://github.com/nigelrodrigues15/Image-Replacer/blob/master/images/sitereplaced2.PNG)

-The images on the webiste was replaces with dogs and puppies
+The images on the webiste was replaces with dogs and puppies.
+There are some images that are repeated

 ## Usage